wonderfan/blockchain/code-insight/abi/java.md

 An exception is thrown programmatically using the athrow instruction.
 Exceptions can also be thrown by various Java Virtual Machine instructions if they detect an abnormal condition.

+The Java Virtual Machine dynamically loads, links and initializes classes and interfaces.
+Loading is the process of finding the binary representation of a class or interface type with a particular name and creating a class or interface from that binary representation.
+Linking is the process of taking a class or interface and combining it into the run-time state of the Java Virtual Machine so that it can be executed.
+Initialization of a class or interface consists of executing the class or interface initialization method <clinit>.